1980 Tadmor prison massacre: Aftermath

-The prison incident marked another escalation in government repression.
+The massacre marked another escalation in government repression.
 At July 7, the government issued Law No. 49, which declared membership in the Muslim Brotherhood or the Fighting Vanguard a capital crime punishable by death.
 The burial site of those executed was never revealed, and the government released no information about the dead.
 In October 1981, Hafez al-Assad said: "We must completely eliminate any trace of this gang by effective revolutionary means, no matter how long it takes us".

 The massacre is well known throughout Syria.
-Syrian poet Faraj Bayrakdar, who was a political prisoner for many years, called prison a "kingdom of death and madness".
-The massacre and the prison in general have occupied a special place in Syrian literature written by opposition figures and even former political prisoners, and have become the subject of books, poems, novels and even documentaries.
+Syrian poet Faraj Bayrakdar, who was a political prisoner for many years, called Tadmor Prison a "kingdom of death and madness".
+The massacre and the prison in general have occupied a special place in Syrian literature written by opposition figures and even former political prisoners, and have become the subject of books, poems, novels and documentaries.